1973 Orange Bowl

 The 1973 Orange Bowl was the 39th edition of the college football bowl game, played at the Orange Bowl in Miami, Florida, on Monday, January 1.
 The final game of the 1972–73 bowl season, it matched the ninth-ranked Nebraska Cornhuskers of the Big Eight Conference and the independent #12 Notre Dame Fighting Irish, led by their respective hall of fame coaches, Bob Devaney and Ara Parseghian.

-Nebraska scored early and won 40–6.
+Two-time defending national champion Nebraska scored early and won 40–6; Notre Dame was held scoreless until the fourth quarter to avoid a shutout.

 Teams

 Notre Dame

 Notre Dame opened with four wins, but lost by four points to Missouri at home.
 In the regular season finale, the Irish lost 45–23 at rival USC, the eventual national champion.
 It was Notre Dame's first appearance in the Orange Bowl.

 Nebraska

 The two-time defending national champion Cornhuskers started the season top-ranked, but were upset by a late field goal in the opener, late at night at UCLA.
 They later tied Iowa State on the road and lost 17–14 to rival Oklahoma at home, their first loss on artificial turf.
 Nebraska was appearing in their third consecutive Orange Bowl.